 * Lactose-intolerant individuals lack the digestive enzyme lactase needed to break down lactose (milk sugar), which occurs naturally in dairy products.
 To make lactose-free products, dairy companies use lactase enzymes to split lactose to glucose and galactose – two simpler sugars which are more easily digested.

-** According to the Non GMO Project: "Processing Aids used in the manufacture or processing of a finished product, ingredient, or input shall be out of the scope of review if present in the finished product at less than 0.5% and not declared on the retail ingredient panel or the input disclosure documentation of a wholesale product."
+According to the Non GMO Project: “Processing Aids used in the manufacture or processing of a finished product, ingredient, or input shall be out of the scope of review if present in the finished product at less than 0.5% and not declared on the retail ingredient panel or the input disclosure documentation of a wholesale product.
+For the purposes of this Standard, fermentation microorganisms are not considered to be Processing Aids.”

 What are enzymes and how are they produced on a commercial scale?